Graham Reid | | 1 min read

 Elsewhere, however, McLean takes his abrasive tone to straight ahead bop: on Christel's Tune he takes chorus after chorus, each dipping and diving, sometimes referencing the blues and at other times reaching for whatever Charlie Parker used to hear in his head; the title track has the same urgency which propelled McLean’s earlier work.

-McLean made a few other albums for Blue Note, none quite as good as Right Now!, and in the early 70s took up university teaching in Connecticut.
-He enjoyed a revival in the 80s and 90s, and after a long illness died in 2006.
+McLean made a few other albums for Blue Note, none quite as good as Right Now!, and in the early Seventies took up university teaching in Connecticut.
+He enjoyed a revival in the Eighties and Nineties, and after a long illness died in 2006.

 This 2004 reissue with an alternate take of the title track and remastered by the original producer Rudi Van Gelder is an excellent place to check out the man who was once asked by Charlie Parker to kick him in the bum for some infraction.